 Originally from the West Midlands, the petite Frazer spent three years at the Arts Educational School London, graduating in 2011.
 Roles during her training there included Simone/Tanya in Babies, Soloist/Ensemble in Dreams, Ensemble in Mercury, Soloist/Ensemble in Muse, Mrs Lovett in Sweeney Todd, Mrs Mullin in Carousel, Ensemble in Our House and Thea in Spring Awakening.
 In her final year at ArtsEd, Jennifer Reischel covered the BA Arts Educational Musical Theatre Showcase for The Stage and made mention of Frazer, referring to her performance in Tusk Tusk as “outstanding, coupled with fantastic singing.”

 Frazer joined the cast of Les Miserables at the Queen’s Theatre straight out of school, making her West End début in what is the longest-running musical in town.
 She stood out from the crowd in the ensemble, where she played the roles of Whore/Urchin.
 She was also second cover for the role of Thernadier’s daughter, Eponine.
 Young, beautiful and with a strong, clear voice, she made quite the impression in her first professional job out of drama school.
 While a member of the company, she took part in the Les Mis Gives…at Christmas cabaret in December 2011 with fellow cast members who gave their time to support The Make A Difference Trust.
 I was present on the night, and as well as the company/all-girl numbers she was a part of, she wowed the audience with a solo Christmas song, accompanied by three of her fellow Les Mis girls acting as back-up singers.
-It was a beautifully simple and classic performance which afforded her the opportunity to fully display her impressive vocal ability.
+It was a beautifully simple and classic performance that allowed her to fully display her impressive vocal ability.

 After leaving Les Miserables, she took part in the workshop of the Spice Girls musical, Viva Forever!, where she played the role of Diamond.
 She then joined the Arena Tour of Andrew Lloyd Webber’s Jesus Christ Superstar, which starred Ben Forster following his win on the ITV casting competition, Superstar.
 Frazer appeared in an ensemble capacity as the show toured around the country, launching in London at the O2 Arena on 21st September 2012 and continuing into 2013.
 She also features on the filmed live performance DVD, alongside the show’s other stars, such as Tim Minchin, Melanie Chisholm and Chris Moyles.